-User documentation is your secret weapon to beat piling support tickets, long response times and mediocre customer service.
-This documentation empowers users to troubleshoot their issues and answer any questions by themselves.
+In short, user documentation is your secret weapon to cut down on support tickets, long response times and mediocre customer service.

-If you’ve realized the power of robust user documentation and are looking for some inspiration to design your own, this list of 10 user documentation examples will do the job!
+If you’re looking for inspiration to design your own, check out this list of unique user documentation examples from winning companies.

 What is user documentation?

 User documentation (also known as user guides) refers to instructional resources designed for the end-users to understand a product better and get more out of it.

 - Troubleshooting guides.